 Richard Tarnas, who magnificently connects history with the angular position of the planets in Cosmos and Psyche, wrote that ~

-“The successive alignments of the Saturn-Pluto cycle coincided with especially challenging historical periods marked by a pervasive quality of intense contraction; eras of international crisis and conflict, empowerment of reactionary forces and totilitarian impulses, organised violence and oppression, all sometimes marked by lasting traumatic effects” ~ Cosmos and Psyche, Intimations Of A New World View ~ Richard Tarnas
+“The successive alignments of the Saturn-Pluto cycle coincided with especially challenging historical periods marked by a pervasive quality of intense contraction; eras of international crisis and conflict, empowerment of reactionary forces and totalitarian impulses, organised violence and oppression, all sometimes marked by lasting traumatic effects” ~ Cosmos and Psyche, Intimations Of A New World View ~ Richard Tarnas

 Jupiter-Pluto alignments bring extremes – both good and ill.
-Currently, the chasm between those in authority, in possesion of power and wealth (Jupiter-Pluto) and the rest of humanity is vast and expanding.
-The outbreak of Covid-19 has led to – the usually hidden in the shadows – fear of death and dying (Saturn-Pluto) to be collectively experienced as an immediate, threatning possibility.
+Currently, the chasm between those in authority, in possession of power and wealth (Jupiter-Pluto) and the rest of humanity is vast and expanding.
+The outbreak of Covid-19 has led to – the usually hidden in the shadows – fear of death and dying (Saturn-Pluto) to be collectively experienced as an immediate, threatening possibility.
 Triggering compassion, and the desire to protect each other.
 Instigating a willingness to comply with restrictions to our liberty, to make sacrifices to save lives.

 Saturn-Pluto is also about learning essential lessons (Saturn) and transforming (Pluto) what is necessary.
 The trio of planets in Capricorn also symbolise all traditional institutions and power structures, governments, big business, banks and the police.
 How they use and abuse power – corruption and control – any detrimental, manipulative set-ups that need transforming.